EricZinda/Perplexity/backlog.md

   - remove measure() and much-many_a()
   - Make conjunction support any order
 - Getting a menu should pass the menu concept all the way through so it can be evaluated

-- Make eval() and concepts work more systematically
-  - Option 4: Build the concept from the tree directly
-    - Find the quantifier for the noun variable
-    - Pull off the RSTR?
-    - It could literally be implemented by the quantifier converting the RSTR to a concept instead of evaluating it...
-    - This seems like the best way to go

 - lift_style_predication_2
   - should assert if the predication doesn't allow for > 1 in the set
 - I want to sit down?